TKleanthousT/stanley_cbp/README.md

 For a detailed description of the original Kepler-based implementation of the Stanley pipeline and its application to the known circumbinary planet sample, see:

-Kostov et al. (2021), “A search for additional circumbinary planets in Kepler eclipsing binaries” https://arxiv.org/abs/2101.03186
+Martin & Fabrycky (2021), “A search for additional circumbinary planets in Kepler eclipsing binaries” https://arxiv.org/abs/2101.03186
 # Stanley Pipeline